chbrooks14/phys_5070_final_project/README.md

 # phys_5070_final_project
-Study of the Henon-Heiles Potential in Python
+This project involves a numerical study of the Henon-Heiles Potential in Python.